eduardokota/eduardokota.github.io/README.md

 [Sharp in any screen](https://en.wikipedia.org/wiki/Vector_graphics) and [can be animated](http://snapsvg.io).

-[Third-party widgets](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) can be handy, but slowdown webapps when overused, as:
+[Third-party widgets](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) can be handy, but slowdown webapps when overused, as
 [Webfonts](https://www.google.com/fonts).
 [Angular.js](http://angularjs.org).
 [Bootstrap](http://getbootstrap.com).